JulianLaval/canvas-particle-network/README.md

 * `high` (or `5000`)
 * Any number

-Please note that the higher the density, the more computationally intensive each animation step becomes!
+Please note that the higher the density, the more computationally intensive / slower each animation step becomes!

 ## Roadmap